Tibotanum/Necromunda/README.txt

 B:                      Attempt to break a web pistol web
 M:                      Start regular movement
 R:                      Start run movement
-C:                      Climb a ladder (during regular movement; press repeatedly to cycle through ladders if more than one is in reach)
+C:                      Climb a ladder (during regular or run movement; press repeatedly to cycle through ladders if more than one is in reach)
 I:                      Hide
 Y:                      Cycle weapons
 O:                      Cycle weapon mode